 This matters to teaching because, other than the teachers themselves, only administrators have the position and power to improve teaching.

-This is where I admit there are bad teachers, and it’s true that some teachers are mean and some have unrealistic expectations or absurdly high standards.
+This is where I admit there are bad teachers, and it’s true that some teachers are mean and some have unrealistic expectations or absurdly high (or worse: pathetically low) standards.
 These aren’t necessarily the bad ones.
 Even mean teachers take the choir to State and prepare teenagers for independent thought and college.
 Students learn to let the meanness roll off their back.
 “Unrealistic” can become reality in about two flicks and then students are doing stuff no one else thought they were capable of.
 Students survive the high standards, and sometimes they even thrive because of them.
 So for now, let’s set aside the “mean” and expectant ones.

 Let’s look at the teachers who wish they were doing something else—something else in particular or anything else.
 These are the teachers who really wanted to go on playing high school sports for the rest of their lives, or who thought teaching would be an easy job, or that working with children would be good practice for being a mom, or that they would have weekends and holidays off.
 There are teachers who don’t really care much about their subject.
 The ones who fell into the job and never really wanted to teach to begin with.
 The ones who think they have chosen a 40-hour-a-week job.
 The ones who don’t like students.
 The ones who don’t want to work that hard.
 And the ones who discover they simply don’t like teaching.